Geeks in Phoenix

 Select either Cloud download or Local reinstall.

-• Cloud download requires Internet access and can use more than 4GB of data
+• Cloud download requires Internet access and can use over 4GB of data.

 8. Once you left-click on your choice, you'll come to the Reset this PC screen.
 Once you confirm your selection of settings, Left-click on Reset to proceed with the reset.